1,2-Dichloroethane

 The chemical compound 1,2-dichloroethane, commonly known as ethylene dichloride (EDC), is a chlorinated hydrocarbon.
 It is a colourless liquid with a chloroform-like odour.
 The most common use of 1,2-dichloroethane is in the production of vinyl chloride, which is used to make polyvinyl chloride (PVC) pipes, furniture and automobile upholstery, wall coverings, housewares, and automobile parts.
 1,2-Dichloroethane is also used generally as an intermediate for other organic chemical compounds, and as a solvent.
 It forms azeotropes with many other solvents, including water (at a boiling point of 70.5 C) and other chlorocarbons.

 History

 In 1794, physician Jan Rudolph Deiman, merchant Adriaan Paets van Troostwijk, chemist Anthoni Lauwerenburg, and botanist Nicolaas Bondt, under the name of Society of Dutch Chemists (Gezelschap der Hollandsche Scheikundigen), were the first to produce 1,2-dichloroethane from olefiant gas (oil-making gas, ethylene) and chlorine gas.
 Although the Gezelschap in practice did not do much in-depth scientific research, they and their publications were highly regarded.
 Part of that acknowledgement is that 1,2-dichloroethane was called "Dutch oil" in old chemistry.
 This is also the origin of the archaic term "olefiant gas" (oil-making gas) for ethylene, for in this reaction it is ethylene that makes the Dutch oil.
-And "olefiant gas" is the etymological origin of the modern term "olefins", the family of hydrocarbons of which ethylene is the first member.
+"Olefiant gas" is the etymological origin of the modern term "olefins", the family of hydrocarbons of which ethylene is the first member.